-Food safety culture has been labeled an emerging risk in the food industry, yet Lone Jespersen, Ph.D., sees it as a life- and brand-saving opportunity.
-Building a culture that prioritizes food safety is the single most important thing F&B companies can do to reduce accidents, rework, and recalls.
-Embedding a strong food safety culture is one thing - the real question is, “how do companies make it stick?”
+Food safety culture has been labeled an emerging risk in the food industry, yet Lone Jespersen, Ph.D., and Laura Nelson see it as a life- and brand-saving opportunity.
+Building a culture that prioritizes food and human safety is the single most important action F&B companies can take to reduce accidents, rework, and recalls as we emerge from COVID-19 challenges.
+Embedding a strong food safety culture is one thing - the real question is, “how do companies make it stick in the current environment?”

-In this information-packed webinar, we welcome back the founder of Cultivate to teach food industry leaders, managers, and operators how to build an empowering food safety culture that will stand the test of time.
+Join the food industry’s two leading experts on organizational change management and food safety culture as they teach food industry leaders, managers, and operators how to build a transformative food safety culture that will stand the test of time.

 In this webinar you will learn: